simplesurance/baur/README.md

   ```
   baur ls apps
   ```
-- Build all applications with outstanding builds, upload their artifacts and records the results:
+- Build all applications with pending builds, upload their artifacts and records the results:
   ```
   baur build